AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/release-notes/current.md

 ## Release Date {#release-date}

 The release date for Cloud Manager release 2024.1.0 in AEM as a Cloud Service is 18 January 2024.
+The next release is planned for 16 February 2024.

+## What's New {#what-is-new}

+* Cloud Manager now validates the expiration dates not only for the main [certificate,](/help/implementing/cloud-manager/managing-ssl-certifications/introduction.md) but for intermediate certificates as well.
+* CDN [logs](/help/implementing/cloud-manager/manage-logs.md) are now returned in a compressed format.

 ## Early Adoption Program {#early-adoption}